-- Sanitation procedures can be implemented and staff and students can be taught the importance of hand hygiene to stop the spread of coronavirus. - Hand washing and not touching your face are protective measures that can be taught and implemented through all grade levels. - CDC guidelines suggest closing a facility for 2 5 days to provide cleaning and sanitation of surfaces, but the school district will follow the guidance of local health officials.
+- Sanitation procedures can be implemented and staff and students can be taught the importance of hand hygiene to stop the spread of coronavirus and to ensure that each person stays healthy. - Hand washing and not touching your face are protective measures that can be taught and implemented through all grade levels. - CDC guidelines suggest closing a facility for 2 5 days to provide cleaning and sanitation of surfaces, but the school district will follow the guidance of local health officials.